Tom-Hirschberger/MMM-CommandToNotification/README.md

 Add the following example to produce the following result:

-* the scripts will be iterated every 10 seconds cause no skips option is configured
+* the scripts will be iterated every 10 seconds
 * the script "scripts/randomInteger.js" gets called every iteration
   * a random number between -10 and 10 is produced
   * the timeout of the script is 5 seconds.
-If the script does not produce any output within 5 seconds no notifications will be send
+If the script does not produce any output within 5 seconds the call will be aborted and no notifications will be send
   * if the script produces output the output will be send as payload of the notifications TEST1 and TEST2
 * the script "scripts/randomNumberJson.js" will be called every fourth iteration because a three skips are configured
   * the script calculates a random number between -50 and 20 and produces a json object containing two values ("integer" and "float").
 The float value is the random number the integer value the random number rounded as integer.